danimelsz/RNODE/README.md

 ### Example 4 Tree manipulation

+#### Example 4.1 Mapping support

-Given a tree A without support values (e.g. strict consensus of optimal trees) and a tree B with support values (e.g. majority consensus from bootstrap pseudo-replicates), *mapSupport()* returns the tree A with support values from shared clades with tree B. For instance, the strict consensus of optimal trees and the majority consensus tree from bootstrap trees share 223 clades, presenting 6 unique clades in the strict consensus and 1 unique clade in the bootstrap tree.
+Given a tree A without support values (e.g. strict consensus of optimal trees) and a tree B with support values (e.g. majority consensus from bootstrap pseudo-replicates), *mapSupport* returns the tree A with support values from shared clades with tree B. For instance, the strict consensus of optimal trees and the majority consensus tree from bootstrap trees share 223 clades, presenting 6 unique clades in the strict consensus and 1 unique clade in the bootstrap tree.

 ```
 # Read trees